ahdinosaur/campjs-viii-ludditejs/README.md

 obviously you don't want to re-implement simple streams from scratch all the time

 ---
-class: info

-#### pull stream errors

-with a pull stream source callback, there are four possible signals:

-1. value: `callback(null, value)`
-2. user error: `callback(error)`
-3. programmer error: `throw error`
-4. complete: `callback(true)`

-???

-- both the source and sink can signal back-pressure ("hey i'm busy") by not calling the respective callback

----
 class: center, info

 ## why should you be a JavaScript luddite?